|

 profiles.

-A new addition to jFindu are the D-STAR specific pages.
+The D-STAR pages provide insight into D-STAR activity worldwide.
 On these pages, you will find maps and